hl748/README-Generator/README.md

 ![Screenshot1](screenshot1.jpg)

-2. Answer the questions prompted by the application.
+2. Enter the questions prompted by the application.

 ![Screenshot2](screenshot2.jpg)

-3. The README file is generated based on the user's answers to the application's questions.
+3. The README file is generated based on responses.

 ![Screenshot3](screenshot3.jpg)